 • Due to ARTEMIS-3871 the naming pattern used for MQTT shared subscription queues has changed.
 Previously the subscription queue was named according to the subscription name provided in the MQTT SUBSCRIBE packet.
 However, MQTT allows the same name to be used across multiple subscriptions whereas queues in the broker must be named uniquely.
 Now the subscription queue will be named according to the subscription name and topic name so that all subscription queue names will be unique.
 Before upgrading please ensure all MQTT shared subscriptions are empty.
-When the subscribers reconnect they will get a new subscription queue administratively.
+When the subscribers reconnect they will get a new subscription queue.
+If they are not empty you can move the messages to the new subscription queue administratively.

-- Bug Fixes - AMQP Large Message over Bridges were broken - Rollback of massive transactions would take a long time to process - Improvements to auto-create and auto-delete queues.
+- Bug Fixes - AMQP Large Message over Bridges were broken - · Rollback of massive transactions would take a long time to process - Improvements to auto-create and auto-delete queues.